NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --initial-transform <string>
     Before optimizing the cameras, apply to them the 4 |times| 4 rotation
     + translation transform from this file.
-The transform is in respect to the planet center, such as written by pc_align’s source-to-reference or reference-to-source alignment transform.
+The transform is in respect to the planet center, such as written by pc_align's source-to-reference or reference-to-source alignment transform.
     Set the number of iterations to 0 to stop at this step.
-If ``-–input-adjustments-prefix`` is specified, the transform gets
+If ``--input-adjustments-prefix`` is specified, the transform gets
     applied after the adjustments are read.

 --fixed-camera-indices <string>
     A list of indices, in quotes and starting from 0, with space as separator, corresponding to cameras to keep fixed during the optimization process.

+--fixed-image-list
+    A file having a list of images (separated by spaces or newlines) whose cameras should be fixed during optimization.

 --fix-gcp-xyz
     If the GCP are highly accurate, use this option to not float